- Employment Screening

 Our security staff includes:

-Glen is a 25-year veteran of the Millburn Police Department.
+- A 25-year veteran of the Millburn Police Department.

-Scott is a 25-year veteran of the New York Police Department.
+- A 25-year veteran of the New York Police Department.

-Pat is a 25-year veteran of the Essex County Corrections Department
+- A 25-year veteran of the Essex County Corrections Department

 - Visitors must specify the purpose of their visit and their destination(s) on campus.